 Decrease pain and stiffness

-“When looking at the spine, especially for those with scoliosis, we think about two concepts regarding its stability: form and force closure,” says Ahmed.
+“When looking at the spine, especially for those with scoliosis, we think about two concepts regarding its stability: form and force closure,” said Ahmed.

-Physical activity, such as yoga, can help foster the maintenance of a neutral spine or improve the overall alignment.
+Physical activity, such as yoga, may help foster the maintenance of a neutral spine or improve the overall alignment.

 Maintain or improve spinal position

-In fact, one study of 25 patients with scoliosis found that those who performed the Side Plank pose saw improvement in the primary scoliotic curve of the spine (measured as the Cobb angle).
+Similarly, a small 2014 study of 25 people with scoliosis found that those who performed the Side Plank pose experienced improvement in the primary scoliotic curve of the spine.

 To show improvement, participants practiced the yoga pose for 90 seconds, on an average of 6 days per week, for a little over 6 months.